rios0rios0/pipelines/README.md

   - template: 'azure-devops/golang/go-arm.yaml@pipelines'
 ```

-## Cloning this repo to be used in the projects
+## Cloning the Repository

+To clone this repository and use it in your projects, run the following command:

 ```bash
 curl -sSL https://raw.githubusercontent.com/rios0rios0/pipelines/main/clone.sh | bash